 - Singular Label - The singular name for your jobs, e.g. 'Job' (make a note of this, as you'll need it to list the vacancies using the WordPress job board plugin in Step 2).

 - Plural Label - A plural name for your vacancies, e.g. 'Jobs'.

-Next, it's time to use the Pods plugin to create custom fields and taxonomies.
-These let you store extra data about each job vacancy in WordPress, such as job grade, hours, job description download link, and 'Apply now' button.
+Next, it's time to use the Easy Post Types and Fields plugin to create custom fields and taxonomies.
+These let you store extra data about each job vacancy in WordPress, such as job grade, hours, job description download link, and the 'Apply now' button.